Cyberw1ng/StreakRise/README.md

 ## About

 StreakRise is designed to help users develop and maintain daily habits by providing a simple and intuitive interface for managing routines.
-The application aims to motivate users through the concept of streaks, encouraging them to complete their routines consistently.
+The application aims to motivate users through the concept of streaks 🔥, encouraging them to complete their routines consistently.
 Temporary routines allow flexibility for short-term goals.

 ## Installation